RebelGuy/chat-mate/docs/concepts.md

 # Ranks and punishments
 Ranks are permanent or temporary tags added to users that can have side effects.
 The set of known tags is stored in the `rank` table, while manifestations of the ranks are stored in the `user_rank` table.
 Ranks allow us to permission-gate features, such as streamer-specific actions (setting a livestream, for example) or custom emojis (in the form of rank whitelists).

 A rank is considered active if it is permanent (no expiration time) or its expiration time is in the future, and if it is not revoked (its `revokedTime` column is `null`).
-A user can only have one active rank per context at any given time.
+A user can only have one active rank per context per type at any given time.
 Attempting to add a duplicate rank will be rejected on the database-level.
-A context can be either a streamer context, or global context (streamer-agnostic).
+A context can be either a streamer context, or global context (streamer-agnostic, where `streamer` is set to `null`).

+Ranks are sub-divided into groups according to their usage.
+The current groups are `administration`, `donation`, `punishment`, and `cosmetic`.

-Donation ranks are applied automatically when a ChatMate user is linked to a Streamlabs donation (and similarly will be revoked if a user is unlinked).
+Donation ranks are applied automatically when a ChatMate user is [linked to a Streamlabs donation](#donations) (and similarly will be revoked if a user is unlinked).
 - `donator` rank: The user has made a donation.
 Active for 6 months.
 - `supporter` rank: The user has made at least $50 in donations over the last 6 months.
 Active for 6 months.
 - `member` rank: The user has made a donation at least once every month for at least 3 months in a row.
 Active for 1 month.

 In the future, the parameters for the donator ranks (and possibly the set of donator ranks themselves) will be customisable by streamers.

 Punishment ranks are applied by streamers.
-For timeouts or bans (or revokations thereof), the punishment is propagated to YouTube and/or Twitch.
+For timeouts or bans (or revokations thereof), the punishment is propagated to all ofthe user's connected YouTube/Twitch channels to be applied externally.
 - `ban` rank: All of the user's channels are banned on YouTube/Twitch.
 - `timeout` rank: All of the user's channels are timed out on YouTube/Twitch.
 - `mute` rank: The user's messages are hidden in the Client (internal punishment only).
 - Users with an active punishment will not receive any experience.

+ChatMate listens to Youtube/Twitch for punishments initiated externally, and synchronises the punishment across all other connected channels and internally.
+Masterchat attempts to listen to Youtube punishments (since the functionality is not possible via the Youtube API), but has been behaving inconsistently.
+If an external punishment was failed to be detected by ChatMate, streamers can manually trigger a synchronisation by issuing the ChatMate punishment rank manually.

+While techically possible, issuing both the `ban` and `timeout` punishments to the same user is discouraged as it leads to undefined behaviour.

+Administration ranks represent those ranks with special permissions that provide access to exclusive features.
-Assigning the `mod` rank to a user will add all of the user's channels as a livestream moderator on YouTube/Twitch.
-Since the ChatMate YouTube channel from which we are making requests does not have access to mod/unmod other channels, this is currently broken on YouTube until using the YouTube API.
+- `mod` rank: The user can issue punishments to other users.
+Assigning this rank to a user will add all of the user's channels as a livestream moderator on YouTube/Twitch, similar to the punishment ranks.
+- `owner` rank: Given to the streamer for managing their livestream settings in ChatMate.
+- `admin` rank: Global rank (i.e. valid across all streamers) that gives the user access to everything and provides special management abilities, such as manually linking or unlinking channels.

+Cosmetic ranks do not grant additional access to any resources, but is purely visual.
+- `famous` rank: Intended to be given to users that are well-known.
+Streamers (`owner` rank recipients) have access to issue this rank to any other user.

 # Users
 There are two main groups of users: **registered users** (defined in the `registered_user` table) and **chat users** (`chat_user` table).